-On an average day in 2005, the Sewer District treated 46.6 million gallons of wastewater.
-The District not only disposes, on site through incineration, all bio-solids generated from treatment, but also aids several smaller communities with small treatment plants within the County in disposing of their bio-solids.
-This has proven to be the most economical and environmentally sound means for disposal.
+On an average day in 2013, the Sewer District treated 45.5 million gallons of wastewater.
+The District not only disposes, on site through incineration, all bio-solids generated from treatment, but also aids numerous communities with small treatment plants in the County and the region in disposing of their bio-solids.
+This has proven to be the most economical and environmentally sound means for disposal for these communities.

 The Albany County Sewer District was established by County Resolution 45 of 1968.
 The District has provided wastewater services since 1974

 - Issue permits under the Scavenger Waste Program to allow haulers to dispose of waste at the District's facility.
 A compliance system has been instituted by the District to ensure that all scavenger haulers meet the requirements of their permit.
 The Sewer District realized $753,951 in revenue from Scavenger Waste Haulers in 2013.

 - Provide the ultimate sewage sludge disposal for numerous small to medium sewage treatment plants.
 This service provides the most economical method of disposal for these communities.
 In 2013, the District realized revenues of $759,044 from sewage sludge disposal.